The True Identity of the Woman in Revelation 12! Pt 7 The Book of Ruth

 So the story of Ruth is a natural pattern to a much greater spiritual truth.
-We can see Ruth, who is the pattern of the church, marries the redeemer Boaz a pattern of Messiah in order to raise up children for the dead husband and father.
+We can see Ruth, who is the pattern of the church, marries the redeemer named Boaz a pattern of Messiah.
+She does this in order to raise up children for her dead husband and his father’s name should not vanish from the face of the earth.
 Let me briefly give you some scriptures in Ruth that may help you to understand this story better:

 Rth 4:3 And he said unto the kinsman, Naomi, that is come again out of the country of Moab, selleth a parcel of land, which was our brother Elimelech’s:

 Rth 4:4 And I thought to advertise thee, saying, Buy it before the inhabitants, and before the elders of my people.
 If thou wilt redeem it, redeem it: but if thou wilt not redeem it, then tell me, that I may know: for there is none to redeem it beside thee; and I am after thee.
 And he said, I will redeem it.

 It was the responsibility of the nearest relative to buy back the land that belonged to and in their family name.
 In this verse, Boaz approaches a nearer relative first to ask him to buy the land of their brother Elimelech.
 But as you read down you find this relative refuses, because it would mean that it would ruin his inheritance.
 You can see in verse 4 that Boaz tells this other relative that if he didn’t buy the land that he would do it, because there are no other relatives that can legally do it.
 But, did you notice the term “redeem”.
 “Redemption” is a New Testament term and one of the key works of Jesus Christ.